parrt/msds501/notes/programming.md

 ## Representing data in memory

-So far, we've glossed over the details of loading data into memory from disk but the way we represent data in memory is critical to building programs.
-This is particularly true with analytics programs because data is our focus.
+So far, we've glossed over the details of loading data into memory from disk (step 2 in our plan above) but the way we represent data in memory is critical to building programs.
+This is particularly true with analytics programs because processing data is our focus.
 Let's take a bit of a detour into computer architecture to get a handle on what it means to load something into memory.

 A computer consists of three primary components: a disk to hold data, a memory (that is wiped upon power off), and a processor (CPU) to process that data.
 Here is a picture of an actual CPU and some memory chips: